Export–Import Bank of China: Mission

 The bank is a policy bank and along with other Chinese policy institutions like China Development Bank and Sinosure implement the economic policies of the government.
-The focus of the bank is to promote foreign trade and investment.
+The focus of the bank is facilitate Chinese companies' exports.
 Commercial lending forms the backbone of the bank.
 Commercial activity includes export credits mainly in the infrastructure fields (roads, power plants, oil and gas pipelines, telecom, and water projects) and investment loans for Chinese businesses to establish overseas in the energy, mining and industrial sectors.
 Another function is to administer concessional loans which are no interest or very low interest loans provided as foreign aid by the Chinese government.
 Exim is the sole provider of Chinese government concessional loans.

-Exim does not publish figures for overseas loans.
+Exim Bank does not publish figures for overseas loans.
 However, U.S. officials estimate that it finances more than the total export financing of the Group of Seven industrialized nations combined.
-The Financial Times estimates that in 2009 and 2010, China Eximbank and China Development Bank (CDB) together signed loans of at least $110 billion to other developing country governments and companies, more than the World Bank over a similar period.
+The Financial Times estimates that in 2009 and 2010, Exim Bank and China Development Bank (CDB) together signed loans of at least $110 billion to other developing country governments and companies, more than the World Bank over a similar period.

+In 2014, CIC contributed some of the initial capital for the Silk Road Fund.
+Along the CDB and the Silk Road Fund, Exim Bank is one of the primary financing sources for Belt and Road Initiative (BRI) development projects in Africa.

-Rival export financing institutions that have seen a decline in influence, such as the U.S. Export–Import Bank through Chairman Fred Hochberg, have complained that Exim of China doesn't follow the export financing guidelines promulgated by the OECD and so has an unfair advantage.
+Rival export financing institutions that have seen a decline in influence, such as the U.S. Export–Import Bank through Chairman Fred Hochberg, have complained that Exim Bank doesn't follow the export financing guidelines promulgated by the OECD and so has an unfair advantage.

+Capitalization

+Exim Bank was established in 1994.

+Exim Bank implemented a bond auction in 1999.

+In 2015, China used its foreign exchange reserves to recapitalize Exim Bank, which in turn empowered it to make significant foreign loans.

+Exim Bank is entirely state-owned.
+As of 2019, its majority owner is Buttonwood Investment Holding Company Ltd. (which is in turn owned by the State Administration of Foreign Exchange) and the Ministry of Finance is a minority owner.